small-tech/domain/README.md

     _Download the template:_

     ```shell
-    npm init using small-tech/sitekit my-project
+    npm init using small-tech/basil my-small-web-host.org
     ```

-    This will download this template using [create-using](https://github.com/aral/create-using/tree/create-using#readme) into a directory called `my-project`.
+    This will download this template using [create-using](https://github.com/aral/create-using/tree/create-using#readme) into a directory called `my-small-web-host.org`.

     ### __Or__:

     _Use the template on GitHub:_

-    Click the green “Use this template” button on [the GitHub page](https://github.com/small-tech/sitekit) to create your own repository using this template.
+    Click the green “Use this template” button on [the GitHub page](https://github.com/small-tech/basil) to create your own repository using this template.

     ### __Or__: